Justine Stafford: Film and television

 In 2019 Stafford was a finalist in Irish TV's Stand Up And Be Funny competition.
 In 2021 Stafford co-hosted television food game show Battle of the Food Trucks with James Patrice on RTE Player.
 The series was renewed for a second season that aired in 2022.
 In 2021 Stafford also had a role in Irish film Poster Boys, starring Keith Duffy, amongst others.
-In 2022 Stafford appeared with Emma Doran and Michael Fry on the RTÉ 2 sketch series No Worries If Not!
-The series was, according to RTÉ director of content Jim Jennings, "a vehicle for young comedy talent", with a sketch comedy format that may have been enhanced, Stafford noted, by the COVID-19 pandemic that had "created a rich period for the phenomenon of the online comedy video".

 Stafford also appeared on both series of RTÉ player comedy series Darren & Joe's Free Gaff in 2021 and 2022.
 In February 2023 Stafford appeared on a Valentine's Day special edition of the Late Late Show and added "an honestly impressive and possibly Guinness Book of Records-worthy number of innuendoes into such a brief window", and "salty double-entendres".

+From 2022, Stafford appeared with Emma Doran, Sean Burke, Killian Sundermann and Michael Fry as writers and performers on the RTÉ 2 No Worries If Not!
+The series was, according to RTÉ director of content Jim Jennings, "a vehicle for young comedy talent", with a sketch comedy format that may have been enhanced, Stafford noted, by the COVID-19 pandemic that had "created a rich period for the phenomenon of the online comedy video".
+In March 2026, the series was nominated at the Royal Television Society Republic of Ireland Awards in the Entertainment category.